 Artist statement

 Smoko room celebrates all of this: the nature of individual work and collective labour, the sometimes cruel dynamics of a team and the rarely-seen bodies that economies rely on to keep pushing ever-forward.
-It blurs boundaries, presenting life as art, and art as life through a performance by a real and skilled waterfront workforce - wharfies who are being remunerated for their time at their designated rate, and whose pay levels reflect their position on the labour placement sheet.
-There may be a hierarchy at the docks but in the smoko room, we’re together.
+It blurs boundaries, presenting life as art, and art as life through a performance by a real and skilled waterfront workforce – wharfies who are being remunerated for their time at their designated rate, and whose pay levels reflect their position on the labour placement sheet.
+There may be a hierarchy at the docks but in the smoko room, we sit altogether.

-Flick Szmagaj, Gregory Stanley, Robbie Zidarich, Campbell Dwyer, Matty Waymouth, James Horo, Dylan Aquilina, Benny Pepa, Ersin Selek, Rob Smith, Shannon Smith, Marco Rinaldi, Dewi Cooke, Joon Youn, David Sequeira, Mia Salsjö and Anthony Frazzetto.
+Kay Abude would like to thank the following people for their involvement and support in her project: Flick Szmagaj, Gregory Stanley, Robbie Zidarich, Campbell Dwyer, Matty Waymouth, James Horo, Dylan Aquilina, Benny Pepa, Ersin Selek, Shannon Smith, Marco Rinaldi, Dewi Cooke, Joon Youn, David Sequeira, Mia Salsjö and Anthony Frazzetto.